DSPG-2022/Local-Food-Benchmarking/docs/index.md

 <br>

-Data was obtained from different sources.
+Data was obtained from various sources.
 The 'Code Link' column contains link to code that utilizes the data for cleaning/analysis.

 <br>